Frequently Asked Questions

-The Center for Digestive Health & Nutrition is a private medical practice of six experienced gastroenterologists, nurse practitioners, and staff, dedicated to the prevention and treatment of digestive disorders.
+The Center for Digestive Health & Nutrition, (CDHN), is a private medical practice of seven experienced Gastroenterologists, Nurse Practitioners, and staff, dedicated to the prevention and treatment of digestive disorders.
 Our physicians have been serving the needs of those in Western Pennsylvania and surrounding areas since 1977, having cared for tens of thousands of individuals with digestive problems.
-Our medical staff has over 200 years of collective experience in treating digestive disorders and are available to help those in need.
+Our medical staff has over 200 years of collective experience in treating digestive disorders and is available to help those in need.

 Where is CDHN located?

-CDHN is conveniently located in a pleasant suburban setting north of Pittsburgh, PA.
-The address is 725 Cherrington Parkway, Moon Township, PA 15108.
-There is plenty of on-site free parking for our patients and their families.
-CDHN shares the first floor of this medical building with Three Rivers Endoscopy Center (TREC), a surgical center devoted to gastrointestinal procedures.
-Most of our outpatient endoscopy "scope" procedures are performed at TREC.
+CDHN is conveniently located at 725 Cherrington Parkway, Moon Township, PA 15108, a pleasant suburban setting north of Pittsburgh, PA.
+There is ample, on-site free parking for patients and their families.
+CDHN shares the first floor of this medical building with a surgical center devoted to gastrointestinal procedures: the Three Rivers Endoscopy Center, (TREC), where most of our outpatient endoscopy "scope" procedures are performed.

 What conditions to you treat?

-Our team utilizes cutting-edge technology to diagnose and/or treat all digestive conditions including colon cancer, colon polyps, heartburn, acid reflux, celiac disease, swallowing problems, digestive bleeding, stomach ulcers, chronic indigestion, liver disease, hepatitis, gallstones, diseases of the pancreas, irritable bowel, ulcerative colitis, Crohn’s disease, persistent nausea/vomiting, weight loss, gas and bloating, abdominal pain, chronic constipation and diarrhea.
+Our team employs cutting-edge technology to diagnose and/or treat all digestive conditions including colon cancer, colon polyps, heartburn, acid reflux, celiac disease, swallowing problems, digestive bleeding, stomach ulcers, chronic indigestion, liver disease, hepatitis, gallstones, diseases of the pancreas, irritable bowel syndrome, ulcerative colitis, Crohn's disease, internal hemorrhoids, persistent nausea/vomiting, weight loss, gas and bloating, abdominal pain, chronic constipation, and diarrhea.

 We do not perform surgery.
-Our care is limited to diagnosis and medical treatment.
-However, we are all trained and experienced in both endoscopy examination of the stomach (gastroscopy) and colon (colonoscopy).
-We have also had great success with the O'Regan Hemorrhoidal Ligation procedure for treatment of internal hemorrhoids.
-Since 2005, we have also offered the amazing “camera in a pill” PillCam™ procedure to better visualize portions of the small intestine.
+Our focus is concentrated on diagnosis and medical treatment.
+We are all highly trained, and experienced in both endoscopic examination of the stomach, (gastroscopy), and colon, (colonoscopy).
+For the treatment of internal hemorrhoids, we have had great success with the O'Regan Hemorrhoidal Ligation procedure, and since 2005, we have offered the option of the amazing “camera in a pill” PillCam™ procedure to enhance the views of the small intestine.

 Do I need a referral to visit CDHN?

-You may need a referral, depending on your insurance provider and insurance plan.
-Please contact your insurance provider for details.
+This depends on your insurance provider, and insurance plan.
+Please contact your provider for details about your coverage.

 How long will it take to get an appointment?